-Let’s break down the overhead press.
 In sports like powerlifting, the bench press has overtaken the overhead press to the point where you don’t see it happen as much in a gym anymore.
-The OHP does have a major advantage as it is better for general shoulder health, mobility, and injury prevention as it uses the entire shoulder girdle in natural human movement and not just putting a lot of stress on the anterior aspect of the shoulder like the bench press does.
-Another added benefit is the OHP requires minimal equipment or a spotter.
+The OHP does have a major advantage as it is better for general shoulder health, mobility, and injury prevention.
+It uses the entire shoulder girdle in natural human movement and does not put a lot of stress on the anterior aspect of the shoulder like the bench press does.
+Another added benefit is the overhead press requires minimal equipment or a spotter.
 The OHP or Strict Press is one of the best upper body strength tests as it tests the whole upper body.
 When done correctly, and with strict form, it can humble even the greatest ego.

 So let’s take a look at what muscles we will primarily be using throughout the lift.